laserpants/trombone/docs/installation.rst

 * the `Cabal tool <https://www.haskell.org/cabal/>`_  -- a build system for Haskell programs, and
 * a recent version of GHC (`The Glasgow Haskell Compiler <https://www.haskell.org/ghc/>`_).

-Cabal and GHC come bundled with `the Haskell Platform <https://www.haskell.org/platform/>`_,.
-This is the recommended installation strategy, unless you have more specific requirements.
+Cabal and GHC come bundled with `the Haskell Platform <https://www.haskell.org/platform/>`_, which is the recommended installation strategy unless you have more specific requirements.
 The Haskell Platform is available for all major operating systems.

 Getting the Haskell Platform
 ****************************